Past Event: 2/19/2026

 Meet the Speakers

-The first speaker is Theo Arcin, visiting French intern at Troutman Pepper Locke and Élève-Avocat à l’École des Avocats de Rhône-Alpes.
+The first speaker was Theo Arcin, visiting French intern at Troutman Pepper Locke and Élève-Avocat à l’École des Avocats de Rhône-Alpes.

 The Non-Compete Clause: